akhilsai3/PRODIGY_ML_01/README.md

-# PRODIGY_ML_01
-Implementing  a linear regression model to predict the prices of houses based on their square footage and the number of bedrooms and bathrooms.
+I successfully developed a Linear Regression model to predict house prices in Boston.
+The model considers factors such as square footage, number of bedrooms, number of bathrooms, crime rate, and property location.
+Using Python along with libraries like Scikit-learn, Pandas, and Numpy, I was able to achieve maximum accuracy in predicting housing prices.